About

 Not a fit

-• Dashboards that look good but don’t hold under scrutiny
+- Dashboards that look impressive but collapse under scrutiny

 The outcome